 Chair, distinguished delegates,

-It’s an honour to be here today and to speak to you as youth on behalf of Norway.
+It is an honor and pleasure to be taking part in the 71th session of the UN General Assembly and to be able to speak to you as youth on behalf of Norway.

 We gather in an exceptional time.
 Currently there are 65 million victims of forced displacement in the world, including 20 million refugees.
 Never before has the world seen so many people fleeing their homes, seeking refuge elsewhere.
 With this in mind we wish to adress two issues pertaining to the rights of refugees.

 Chair, Half of all the displaced persons in the world today are children, many of which flee on their own, without parents or caregivers to protect them.

 These unaccompanied refugee children are an especially vulnerable group.
 Many of them have endured trauma before leaving their homes, and while in flight, they are exposed to dangers such as violence, sexual abuse, and human trafficking.

 We are concerned that children, including unaccompanied refugee children, are victims of human rights violations.
 It is our responsibility as member states to ensure the universality of the human rights, and therefore our responsibility to protect the rights of all refugee children.

 Chair, Access to quality education has been chosen as one of the main priorities through the SDGs.
 Still, UNHCR estimates that half of all refugee children are outside of primary education today.
 Girls and children with disabilities are particularly at risk of being marginalized.

 Education is not only a human right, but also enshrined in the Convention on the Rights of the Child and the Refugee Convention.
 In times of displacement, education is essential to allow children to live meaningful lives.